FelixOnline/v2/content/articles/2010-10-10-george-clooney-a-brooding-bond.md

 subtitle: >
   Director of the much-acclaimed Ian Curtis biopic Control, is back with a bang
 date: "2010-10-10 15:36:03 +0100"

 # Attributes from Felix Online V1
 id: "191"
 old_path: /film/191/george-clooney-a-brooding-bond
 aliases:
  - /film/191/george-clooney-a-brooding-bond
+imported: true
+comments:
+ - Dude youre the goto writer for populist articles Kate Moss vs Mario Testino then George Clooney Youre on FIIIRRRREEE Print this on letters to editor babeNo its just because the person who wrote the article hasnt signed onto the website and so it has my name because I uploaded it How do I sign on to the website and claim my article Mr Editor

 # Article Taxonomies
 categories:
  - film
 tags:
+authors:
+ - felix

+# Homepage control params
 headline: true
 featured: true